krzysztofowsiany/mrdev/_posts/2020-05-28-event-is-a-fact-but-fact-is-not-a-event.md

 ---
 layout: post
-title: "Initial post"
+title: "Event is a Fact, but Fact is not a Event"
-description: "Hello.
-This is my first post on blog."
+description: "What is a Fact and Event"
 comments: true
-keywords: "mrdev, blog, english, en, initial"
+keywords: "mrdev, blog, english, en, event, fact, events, facts"
 ---

 ## Initial post